mimn97/TextRankerJS/README.md

 ];
 ```

-2. Adjust the pageSize variable in the js/main.js file to set the number of triplets displayed per page:
+2. In the `js/main.js` file, adjust the `pageSize` variable to set the number of triplets displayed per page:

 ```javascript
 const pageSize = 10; // Change this value to your desired number of triplets per page